History of Palestine: Kingdoms of Israel and Judah

 The Omride dynasty greatly expanded the northern kingdom of Israel.
 In the mid-9th century, it stretched from the vicinity of Damascus in the north to the territory of Moab in the south, ruling over a large number of non-Israelites.
 In 853 BCE, the Israelite king Ahab led a coalition of anti-Assyrian forces at the Battle of Qarqar that repelled an invasion by King Shalmaneser III of Assyria.
 Some years later, King Mesha of Moab, a vassal of Israel, rebelled against it, destroying the main Israelite settlements in the Transjordan.

 In the 830s BCE, king Hazael of Aram Damascus conquered the fertile and strategically important northern parts of Israel which devastated the kingdom.
 He also destroyed the Philistine city of Gath.
-During the late 9th century BCE, Israel under King Jehu became a vassal to Assyria and was forced to pay tribute.
+During the late 9th century BCE, Israel under King Jehu became a vassal to Assyria.

 Assyrian invasions

 King Tiglath Pileser III of Assyria was discontent with the empire's system of vassal states and set to control them more directly or even turn then into Assyrian provinces.
 Tiglath Pileser and his successors conquered Palestine beginning in 734 BCE to about 645 BCE.
 This policy had lasting consequences for Palestine as its strongest kingdoms were crushed, inflicting heavy damage, and parts of the kingdoms' populations were deported.

 The Kingdom of Israel was eradicated in 720 BCE as its capital, Samaria, fell to the Assyrians.
 The records of Sargon II indicate that he deported 27,290 inhabitants of the kingdom to northern Mesopotamia.
 Many Israelites migrated to the southern kingdom of Judah.
 When Hezekiah rose to power in Judah in 715 BCE, he forged an alliance with Egypt and Ashkelon, and revolted against the Assyrians by refusing to pay tribute.
-In response, Sennacherib of Assyria attacked the fortified cities of Judah.

 In 701 BCE, Sennacherib laid siege to Jerusalem, though the city was never taken.

-The Assyrian expansion continued southward, gradually conquering Egypt and taking Thebes in 664 BCE.
+The Assyrian expansion continued southward, taking Thebes in 664 BCE.
 The kingdom of Judah, along with a line of city-states on the coastal plain were allowed to remain independent; from an Assyrian standpoint, they were weak and nonthreatening.